matanbt/A-Star-Algorithm-Visualization/README.md

 # A* Algorithm Visualization
-Implemented with Python using PyGame
+-Implementing the extension Dijkstra's Algorithm with Python.
+-Uses PyGame for GUI